Traveling Gluten-Free In Ecuador

 Specific restaurant suggestions are listed below the general tips.
 Check out the zipline video below if you are up for an adventure!

 General Tips for Gluten-Free Travel in Ecuador

-1. Awareness of celiac disease/gluten-free diet is minimal unless you are speaking to someone who has lived or traveled elsewhere.
-“Vegan” or “vegetarian” are frequently confused with “gluten-free”.
+1. Awareness of celiac disease/gluten-free diet is minimal unless you speak to someone who has lived or traveled elsewhere.
+“Vegan” or “vegetarian” are frequently confused with “gluten-free.”
 This doesn’t mean you shouldn’t travel here, just be prepared.

 2. Pre-made gluten-free products are not easily found in Ecuador.
-It was nearly impossible to locate GF bread, even in markets.
-Pasta was available and a few quinoa-based cereals but other gluten-free foods are not easy to locate even in the large cities.
+It wasn’t easy to locate GF bread, even in markets.
+Gluten-free pasta was widely available, and a few quinoa-based cereals, but other gluten-free foods are not easy to locate even in the large cities.
 Consider packing staples for travel such as crackers, pasta (if you are picky), GF oatmeal, and bread.
-You may also want to bring soy sauce, tortillas (yes I said tortillas), pancake mix, crackers, flour.
+You may also want to bring soy sauce, tortillas (yes, I said tortillas), pancake mix, crackers, flour.
 Most familiar gluten-free brands/products are not found in even the large markets.

 4. The GF bakery ”Free Life” listed in some online posts no longer exists

 5. Rotisserie Chicken is often marinated with beer.
 Please ask.

 6. Corn tortillas are readily available but often cross-contaminated with flour due to shared equipment.
 They are typically made in the back of the supermarkets in an in-house “tortilleria.”
 Prepackaged corn tortillas are difficult to find and very expensive.

 7. Pan de Yuca is readily available in stores and from street vendors.
 It is typically gluten-free, but cross-contamination can be an issue-just ask.
 It is available in the larger supermarkets fresh and frozen.